The Photographic Work of Arthur Rothstein in China Arthur Rothstein (July 17, 1915 – November 11, 1985) was an American prominent photojournalist.

-His topics ranged from social issues, daily life, politics, sport to war scenarios, informing and entertaining millions of readers in the United States.
+The topics of Arthur Rothstein ranged from social issues, daily life, politics, sport to war scenarios, informing and entertaining millions of readers in the United States.

 In 1940 Arthur Rothstein joined the US Army as a photographer in the Signal Corps.